transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 ### What is a channel?

 A channel can be seen as a path a ticket follows after being sent.
-All of the tickets from all of the sources that provide the same `channelName` will gather here.
+All of the tickets from all of the sources that provide the same `channel` will gather here.
 When posting a ticket to DutyCalls, it is mandatory to provide the name of at least one channel.
 Users will be able to subscribe to these channels, which ensures that they will receive these tickets.

 To add a channel.
 Go to the channels page and click on the **Add channel** button.